 Family Road Trip Essentials for Comfort

-Neck pillows aren’t just good for trips on an airplane; they’re also a must-have for any family road trip packing list.
-It avoids a case of flopping neck [you know – when their neck completely flops over in their seat] and adds an extra level of comfort to your road trip.
+Neck pillows aren’t just good for trips on an airplane; they’re also a must on any road trip with kids checklist.
+It avoids a case of flopping neck [you know – when their neck completely flops over in their seat] and adds an extra level of comfort to your travels.

 Refillable Water Bottles